 Throughput

-Throughput represents the total amount of code of new work, churn code, help others and refactored code.
+Represents the total amount of lines of code for new work, churn code, help others and refactored code, measured in a period of time.

 How to Use It?